Choosing the Best Car Seat for Pomeranian – Safe, Comfy & Travel-Ready!

 Advanced Training: Teaching Your Pom to Love the Seat

-You can’t just throw a Pomeranian into a new seat and expect them to be happy.
+You cannot just throw a Pomeranian into a new seat and expect them to be happy.
 These are intelligent, opinionated dogs.
 Start by placing the car seat in your living room.
 Let them sleep in it while you watch TV.

-Once they associate the seat with “nap time,” move it to the car for short, stationary sessions.
-Give them a high-value treat—like a tiny piece of boiled chicken—every time they hop in.
+Once they associate the seat with nap time, move it to the car for short, stationary sessions.
+Give them a high-value treat, like a tiny piece of boiled chicken, every time they hop in.
 Slowly progress to 5-minute drives around the block.

 Technical Specs: Understanding Impact Physics